Profiler781/IWinEnhanced/README.md

     /iwin                             Current setup
     /iwin charge <partySize>          Setup for Charge and Intercept.
+    /iwin chargewl <toggle>           Setup to allow Charge and Intercept on whitelist targets.
     /iwin sunder <priority>           Setup for Sunder Armor priority as DPS.
     /iwin demo <toggle>               Setup for Demoralizing Shout.
     /iwin dt <stance>                 Setup to allow stances with Defensive Tactics.